 (or half of it anyway)

 "Who'd Ever Heard"

-With two separate tales of egregious maltreatment
+along with two seperate tales of egregious maltreatment

 "Oh, c'mon…!
 What the hell's taking him so long?!"